-It could be said that the C-Ram is a land version of such weapons systems as the Phalanx CIWS radar-controlled rapid-fire gun for close in protection of vessels from missiles.
+It could be said that the C-Ram is a land version of such weapons systems as the Phalanx CIWS radar-controlled rapid-fire gun for close-in protection of vessels from missiles.
 The system was subsequently deployed in Iraq to protect the Green Zone and Camp Victory in Baghdad, Joint Base Balad near Balad, Iraq, and by the British Army in southern Iraq.
-Laser-based solutions are being studied for further integration to the system.
+Laser-based solutions are being studied for further integration into the system.

 The C-RAM weapon system is designed and manufactured by Raytheon.
 Phalanx is a rapid-fire, computer-controlled radar, and 20 mm gun system that automatically acquires, tracks, and destroys enemy threats that have penetrated the airspace or are approaching ground forces.

 In the beginning, Phalanx was designed as a ship-based anti-missile system.
 The C-RAM represents a path-breaking approach to countering insurgent activities by intercepting rockets, artillery, and mortar rounds in the air before impact, thereby reducing or eliminating any damage before they are caused.

 The C-RAM system works by using sensor, command and control, and visualization tools to detect incoming threats and locate their sources.
 Once the system confirms the threat, its command and control tool warns soldiers, and provides tracking data to the system to destroy the incoming threat.